 Public C Corresponde nce Date of Contact (2019) Name Comment Date of Response Response and Issue Resolution (if applicable) Follow- Up Required Outstanding Issues February 25 N/A Notice of Commencement and Open House (Notice) circulated via regular mail through Canada Post to residents within the Study Area.
-N/A N/A N March 6 Dillon received a call from stating stating that she had just received the NOTICE for the open house in the mail (late).
+N/A N/A N March 6 Dillon received a call from Stating that she had just received the NOTICE for the open house in the mail (late).
 She expressed that she was extremely dissatisfied with the consultation aspect of the project as well as the location of the open house as it was not located along the proposed route (St. Laurent).
 She requested a new open house be planned at a new location, and indicated she would be contacting the media if this was not resolved.
 March 6 Dillon explained that this was the first notification they had received of the late mail-out.
 Dillon apologized for the inconvenience and said they would look into the cause of the mail delivery delay immediately.
 Y

-Public C Corresponde nce Date of Contact (2019) Name Comment Date of Response Response and Issue Resolution (if applicable) Follow- Up Required Outstanding Issues March 6 left a message for EGI indicating she had spoken with Dillon.
+Public C Public Correspondence ICe Date of Contact (2019) Name Comment Date of Response Response and Issue Resolution (if applicable) Follow- Up Required Outstanding Issues March 6 Ieft a message for EGI indicating she had spoken with Dillon.
 She expressed that she was extremely disappointed with the consultation process, and reiterated she would be contacting the media if the issue is not resolved.
 She asked that EGI call her back.
 March 6 EGI called back on March 6.
 The constituent was upset about receiving the Notice after the open house and further indicated that her neighbours along St. Laurent also received the Notice a day late post open house.
-She also questioned the location of the open house as it was located in Vanier and nowhere close to the location where the proposed project was taking place (approx. 2 km from St. Laurent).
-She suggested the St. Laurent Complex as a more appropriate venue.
+She also questioned the location of the open house as it was location of the open house as it was located in Vanier and nowhere close to the location where the proposed project was taking place (approx. 2 km from St. Laurent).
+She suggested the St. Laurent).
+She suggested the St. Laurent on her appropriate venue.
 Similar to her telephone voice message, she indicated she would go to the media and that she was indigenous and an activist.
-She indicated that the perception was that EGI was attempting to "fly under the radar".
-EGI reassured her that this was not the case.
-The conversation ended on a good note and she was provided contact information for future communications.
-Y
+She indicated that the perception was that EGI was attempting to "fly under this was not the case.
+The conversation ended on a good note and she was provided contact information for future communications. ≻